This content is for Undergraduate Students

 Student Registration & Financial Services is proud to offer Highly Aided students up to $5,000 to support unpaid and underpaid internships.

 Note: that this program is not intended to fund fee-based, short-term summer experiences.
 This funding is also not intended for summer courses.
-Students planning to register for summer courses, at Penn or abroad, should complete the 2024 summer financial aid application.

 Funding Eligibility